bragewizard/master/paper/thesis.typ

 individual spike events and their timing, offering a potentially more powerful and biologically plausible framework for computation than traditional MLPs.

-== The Problem With Spikes: Discontinuity
+== THE PROBLEM WITH SPIKES: DISCONTINUITY

 While models like Spiking Neural Networks (SNNs) offer greater biological plausibility and potential advantages in processing temporal information and energy efficiency, their adoption faces